 Runners must pick-up their packets in person with Picture ID.
 No exceptions!

 There is No Parking at the half marathon race start, unless you want to risk being ticketed and towed.
 Police will be enforcing this policy at the race start.
-Parking is at Draper Library and Draper City Hall, just west of the race finish-line at Draper Park - all within walking distance to the finish-line venue.
+Parking is at Draper Park, Draper Library and Draper City Hall, just west of the race finish-line at Draper Park - all within walking distance to the finish-line venue.

 Timing chips will be provided for accurate race timing.
 Sensors will be placed at the race start, mile 6.55, and at the finish.